 There are ways around some of these risks if you attend a used car auction in person and you have the working knowledge of a skilled mechanic at your disposal, either in the form of your own expertise or the knowledge of an employee at your side.

-You can conduct a brief visual inspection of the car or cars you’re thinking of bidding on to see what sort of repair work might be needed, and then use that to inform your decision as to how much you’re comfortable bidding for each vehicle.
+You can conduct a brief visual inspection of the car or cars you’re thinking of bidding on.
+To see what sort of repair work it needs.
+And then use that to inform your decision as to how much you’re comfortable bidding for each vehicle.

 Be aware, though, that vehicles sold at used car auctions are almost certainly sold as-is.
 There are no guarantees given on used cars, and certainly not salvage vehicles.